5 Things to Know About the iPadOS 14.8 Update

 What’s Next

-Apple’s confirmed its new iPadOS 15 operating system and the software is currently in beta testing ahead of its release later this year.
+Apple’s released its new iPadOS 15 operating system and the software is currently available for all compatible iPad models.

-The iPadOS 15 release date lands in the fall, but if you don’t want to wait, you can download the software on your iPad right now. iPadOS 15 supports all iPadOS 14-powered devices.
+The company’s also confirmed a new iPadOS 15.1 milestone upgrade and it should be out before the end of the year.

 Install iPadOS 14.8 for Better Security